 ANNA 2021 National Symposium

-Source: Ingram N, McKenna S. Infection prevention through collaboration in hemodialysis line care.
+Source: Duarte Gomez AM, Gbolo FC.
+Evaluating the impact of vitamin D supplementation in cardiovascular outcomes in patients with chronic kidney disease not requiring dialysis.
 Abstract of a poster presented at the virtual 2021 American Nephrology Nurses Association National Symposium, May 2-5, 2021.

 Credit: Original article published here.